Arrival of President Joko Widodo in Abu Dhabi - ExBulletin

 The activities of President Joko Widodo in Abu Dhabi are mainly aimed at strengthening cooperation, especially in the areas of trade and investment.

 Coordinating Minister of Economic Affairs Airlangga Hartarto, Coordinating Minister of Maritime Affairs and Investment Luhut Binsar Pandjaitan, Minister of Foreign Affairs Retno Marsudi, Minister of Public Enterprises Erick Thohir and Cabinet Secretary Pramono Anung also accompanied the President on the flight to Abu Dhabi.
-(BPMI SETPRES / AIT)
+(BPMI Setpres)

 Sources